FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Unfortunately, password best practices have not evolved to match sophisticated cybercrime operations.

-Weak and stolen passwords accounted for 49% of hacking-related breaches – and a stunning 86% of basic web application attacks – in the 2023 Data Breach Investigations Report conducted by Verizon.
-Further, the Identity Theft Resource Center (ITRC) found more than 1,800 breaches in the U.S. in 2022, just 60 events short of the all-time high of 1,862 set in 2021.
+Weak and stolen passwords accounted for 81 percent of hacking-related breaches in a study conducted by the National Institute of Standards and Technology (NIST).
+Further, the Identity Theft Resource Center (ITRC) found more than 1,100 breaches in the U.S. in every year since 2016, with a high of 1,632 in 2017.

-Since it began tracking incidents back in 2005, ITRC has identified 19.7 billion records that were exposed by data breaches, impacting more than 11.8 billion victims.
+ITRC has identified more than 1.6 billion records that were exposed by data breaches since it began tracking incidents back in 2005.
 In many cases, investigations determined that the password was the weakest link.
 These findings have unleashed widespread scrutiny around authentication practices.

 Companies develop their data authentication practices based on standard-setting organizations like the NIST, which sets guidance for U.S. government agencies.
 Although its guidelines for passwords and authentication have seen minor revisions since NIST first released them in 2017, their main themes remain the same.